-With the average cost of college rising, ranging from $20,000 to more than $50,000 per year, it can be hard to pay for it all out of pocket.
+With the average cost of college rising, ranging from $20,000 to more than $50,000 per year, it can be hard to pay for it all out of pocket or even obtain a student loan.
 Tuition, school fees, books, and supplies are only part of the costs of attending school.
 Room and board expenses often make up half of the total cost of attendance (COA).

 Grants are a form of gift money that students don’t have to pay back.
 Grants can be used to pay for living expenses, as well as college tuition.